How to change the domain name policy of .no

 General requests for change

 These can come via Norid’s ordinary contact points (e-mail address or postal address).
-In addition, Norid has created an open e-mail list for people who want to discuss the domain name policy.

 Requests for change may be submitted by anyone who is interested in the domain name policy.
 Some stakeholders are more involved with the domain name policy and will therefore have more opportunities for identifying a need for change.
 Among these are the Dispute Resolution Body, which uses the domain name policy in its work, the PT, which supervises the registry and the domain name policy, and the Ministry of Transport and Communications, which is responsible for the Domain Regulation.